Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich-DynatraceAppSecAttackMSDefender365/readme.md

 Authorize the Azure Monitor Logs API Connection associated with the logic app deployed into the ResourceGroup.

-The Logic App creates and uses a Managed System Identity (MSI) to query the Log Analytics Workspace.
+The Logic App uses a Managed System Identity (MSI) to query the Log Analytics Workspace.

 Assign RBAC 'Microsoft Sentinel Reader' role to the Logic App at the Resource Group level of the Log Analytics Workspace.